mongodb/docs/source/includes/fact-wiredtiger-locks.rst

 Some global operations, typically short lived operations involving multiple databases, still require a global "instance-wide" lock.
-Some other operations, such as dropping a collection, still require an exclusive database lock.
+Some other operations, such as :dbcommand:`collMod`, still require an exclusive database lock.